 - 5 green onions, finely sliced (feel free to include some of the green tops)

 This homemade jalapeno lime dressing is super easy and SO good.
-It complements the Corn and Quinoa Salad beautifully.
+It complements this Quinoa Salad recipe beautifully.
 Here's how you make it.

 Jalapeno Lime Vinaigrette

-- 5 tbsp fresh-squeezed lime juice (or about 2 small limes)
+- 5 tablespoons fresh-squeezed lime juice (or about 2 small limes)

 - 1 jalapeno, seeded